inbo/camtraptor/README.md

 commit](https://img.shields.io/github/last-commit/inbo/camtraptor)
 <!-- badges: end -->

-Camtraptor is an R package to read, explore and visualize Camera Trap Data Packages (Camtrap DP).
+Camtraptor is an R package to explore and visualize Camera Trap Data Packages (Camtrap DP).
 [Camtrap DP](https://camtrap-dp.tdwg.org) is a community developed data exchange format for this type of data.
-With camtraptor you can read and filter data, create overviews of observed species, relative abundance or effort, and plot these data on a map.
+With camtraptor you can create overviews of observed species, relative abundance or effort, and plot these data on a map.

 ## Camtrap DP